Do Go On - 331 - Raoul Wallenberg; The Swedish Schindler

 That was actually pretty good.

-they're going to be fucking bewildered now.
+People if they were confused before, they're going to be fucking bewildered now.

 We have one voice between the three of us now.

-Well, we have one mind.
+Well, we have one mind and one heart.

 And one microphone.